HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 | Nested diagnostic context entries  | %x | `(%{NOTSPACE:ndc})?` |
 | Mapped diagnostic context entry | %X | `\{(?<mdc>(?:\{[^\}]*,[^\}]*\})*)\}`  |

 **Caution:** Use this table as reference.
-Some of these traslations may not work right off the bat and may need customization according to your needs.
+Some of these translations may not work right off the bat and may need customization.
 We recommend using [this website](http://grokdebug.herokuapp.com) to construct and test your grok expression.
 #### Example:
-Setting the variable like this (this also the default format — layout logs would take if the variable was left empty):
+Setting the variable like this (this also is the default format):
 ```
 sdimage.log_format: "%d{yyyy-MM-dd HH:mm:ss,SSS} %-5p [%c] (%t) %s%e%n"
 ```